Take the Scenic Detour 🛣

 The primary way to explore the castle’s interior is through a guided tour with a guide in medieval costume.
 Tours are usually in German, but you can also get a tour in English or French if you request it ahead of time with the staff.
 You’ll learn about the history of the castle, its construction, and legends surrounding its inhabitants.You can also explore the castle on your own.

 They do have very limited signage and a small pamphlet in English/French/German, but it really doesn’t give a lot of information.
+So if you really want to learn all the history, arranging a tour in advance is the way to go.

 Food at Berwartstein Castle

 There is a food stand set up in the courtyard where you first arrive.
-You order and pay, are handed your drinks, and then they bring the food to your table.
-There is outdoor seating on the terrace, and also an orangerie (heated with cozy wood stoves during the winter) where you can enjoy your meal.
-They also have a nice selection of beer and wine, and glühwein was still available when we were there.
+You order and pay, get your drinks, and then they bring the food to your table.
+There is outdoor seating on the terrace which would be just idyllic in the summer, and also an orangerie (heated with wood stoves during the winter) where you can enjoy your meal.

 Flammküchen is a very thin and crispy flatbread with toppings.
 The traditional version has bacon, onions, and cream, but other options included a variety of cheeses, olives, peppers, smoked salmon, and more.